Ashley S. Hammond

 Paleontology

-I am actively working at fossil sites in East Africa to address paleoanthropological questions.
-I have previously worked at sites in Kenya, South Africa, and Spain.
+I am actively working at fossil sites in eastern Africa to address paleoanthropological questions.

 Picture